Research at FKKSA

-Faculty of Chemical & Natural Resources Engineering (FKKSA) of Universiti Malaysia Pahang (UMP) was established in 2002 with the aim of providing engineering programmes in the field of chemical and natural resources engineering.
-This faculty is also tasked to embark on research and development activities, particularly in the area of fine and specialty chemicals, chemical process up-scaling and biotechnology-related processes in order to generate expertise relevant to the needs of the industry.
+Since its establishment in 2002, FKKSA has been tasked with the responsibilities to embark on research and development activities, particularly in the area of fine and specialty chemicals, chemical process up-scaling and biotechnology-related processes in order to generate expertise relevant to the needs of the industry.

-In light of the establishment of the East Coast Economic Region (ECER), FKKSA is expected to play an important role as well as a reference centre for chemical and biotechnology-related activities.
-It will also serves as a catalyst for the development of these activities through programmes such as technology transfer, staff exchange, training, consultancy and other services relating to chemical and natural resources engineering.
+In light of the establishment of the East Coast Economic Region (ECER), FKKSA is expected to play an important role as well as become a centre of reference for chemical and biotechnology-related activities.
+It will also serve as a catalyst for the development of these activities through program such as technology transfer, staff exchange, training, consultancy and other services relating to chemical and natural resources engineering.

-Research in FKKSA include various aspects of chemical engineering like Industrial Biotechnology, Renewable Energy, Separation Processes, Fluid Flow, Advance Material, Reaction Engineering, Food/Pharmaceutical/Drug, Combustion/Explosion Engineering, Process Control, Instrumentation and Optimization, Environmental Engineering, Computational Fluid Dynamic (CFD).
-There several Research Cluster currently at FKKSA to bring together researchers working in a number of different disciplines to promote inter-disciplinary synergies, and to create new possibilities for outputs, engagement and impact.
-The clusters are:
+Currently, there are several Research Clusters at FKKSA.
+These Research Clusters have been set up to bring together researchers working in a number of different disciplines to promote inter-disciplinary synergies, and to create new possibilities for outputs, engagement and impact.
+These clusters are as follows: